How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 Size

-Weeping Fig can grow to a height of 6 ft when grown indoors but in the natural habitat it grows into a large tree about 20-30 ft tall.
+Weeping Fig can grow to a height of 6 feet when grown indoors but in the natural habitat it grows into a large tree about 20-30 feet tall.
+It is one of the best tree-like plants for the home and other suitable spaces.

 Flower